Bury St Edmunds: Geography

 Bury is located in the middle of an undulating area of East Anglia known as the East Anglian Heights, with land to the east and west of the town rising to above 100 m, though parts of the town itself are as low as 30 m above sea level where the Rivers Lark and Linnet pass through it.

 Climate

 There are two Met Office reporting stations in the vicinity of Bury St Edmunds, Brooms Barn (elevation 76 m), 6+1/2 mi west of the town centre, and Honington (elevation 51 m), about 6+1/2 mi north.
-According to Usman Majeed, head of Honington, it ceased weather observations in 2003, though Brooms Barn remains operational.
-Brooms Barn's record maximum temperature stands at 38.1 C, recorded in August 2003.
+According to Usman Majeed, head of Honington, the latter ceased weather observations in 2003, while Brooms Barn remains operational.
+Brooms Barn's record maximum temperature stands at 38.1 C, recorded in July 2022.
 The lowest recent temperature was −10.0 C during December 2010.